When out and about in Exmoor National Park, remember it's your responsibility to follow the latest Government guidance on coronavirus.

 Public toilets and car park (open)

 Public toilets and car park (open) (car park operated by Porlock Manor Estate)

 Some other providers with visitor facilities in the National Park:

 Public Rights of Way and Access Land

-The risk of the coronavirus being passed on to others from people using public rights of way and other paths and trails is considered to be very low as long as people follow the Government’s instructions to maintain social distancing.
+The risk of the coronavirus being passed on to others from people using public rights of way and other paths and trails is considered to be very low as long as people follow the Government’s guidelines to around social distancing and hygiene.
 We have no legal powers to close rights of way but we can provide signage or waymarking and support optional alternatives where these are appropriate.
-Please see our Out and About Essentials page for more information.
+Please take time to read the information on our Out and About Essentials page before your visit.

 - Deep cleaning our toilets.
 We’ll do enhanced daily cleans from now on.
 We’ll also leave windows open and have extractor fans running longer to improve ventilation.

 - Social distancing measures, such as floor markings and signage.

 - Hand sanitiser dispensers in car parks and outside public toilets.

 - Extra patrols.
 Our rangers continue to assist the police to ensure people keep to the rules.
 Please be kind – they are only trying to keep you safe.